 Are you seeking workers’ compensation benefits for a permanent disability you sustained while at work?
 Find a disability lawyer who will fight to get you the benefits you deserve.

-The extent of permanent impairment, sometimes referred to as the employee’s “rating,” is based upon the opinion of a physician determined based upon the rating guide published by the North Carolina Industrial Commission.
+The extent of permanent impairment, sometimes referred to as the employee’s “rating,” is based upon the opinion of a physician and determined using the rating guide published by the North Carolina Industrial Commission.